Grant-Funded Cancer Research

 - Prostate cancer biomarkers: Ben Rybicki, Ph.D., is conducting research on inflammatory biomarkers in early prostate carcinogenesis with his third round of NIH funding that originated in 2000.
 Dr. Rybicki has previously studied the role of DNA adducts and inflammation in prostate cancer epidemiology.
 Read more about cancer epidemiology, prevention and control.

-- A novel anticancer drug: Charlie Hao, M.D., received a five-year R01 grant in 2016 to target the posttranslational modification pathway of small ubiquitin-like modifier-1 (SUMO1) that drives the progression of human glioblastoma.
-To target this cancer pathway, his group identified the SUMO1 inhibition compound (SMIC1) in screening of NCI pharmacologic compounds.
+- A novel anticancer drug: A team received a five-year R01 grant in 2016 to target the posttranslational modification pathway of small ubiquitin-like modifier-1 (SUMO1) that drives the progression of human glioblastoma.
+To target this cancer pathway, the group identified the SUMO1 inhibition compound (SMIC1) in screening of NCI pharmacologic compounds.
 To develop SMIC1 as a new anticancer drug, the team will examine the mechanisms of SMIC1 action and the activity and therapeutic effects of SMIC1 in treating in vitro and in vivo glioblastoma models.

 - Patient-Centered Outcomes Research Institute (PCORI): Steven Chang, M.D., receives funding from PCORI for his research into patient engagement in head and neck cancer outcomes and survivorship.
 Find out more about head and neck cancer research.

 - Small Business Innovation Research and Small Business Technology Transfer (SBIR/STTR): Fred Valeriote, Ph.D., holds grants in drug discovery and development to seek new anticancer agents.
 Dr. Valeriote also assists other researchers in navigating the SBIR/STTR application process.
 Learn more about our cancer research cores and shared resources.